Skip to content

 In this tutorial, we've explored the tool ecosystem in EvoAgentX:

-1. Tool Architecture: Understood the base Tool class and its standardized interface
+1. Tool Architecture: Understood the base Tool class and Toolkit system providing standardized interfaces

-2. Code Interpreters: Learned how to execute Python code securely using both Python and Docker interpreters
+2. Code Interpreters: Learned how to execute Python code securely using both Python and Docker interpreter toolkits

-3. Search Tools: Discovered how to access web information using Wikipedia and Google search tools
+3. Search Tools: Discovered how to access web information using Wikipedia and Google search toolkits

 For more advanced usage and customization options, refer to the API documentation and explore the examples in the repository.